Powered by RedCircle

 There is no growth in the comfort zone.
 Training should push people beyond where they are comfortable so that they learn to handle those situations and grow.
 Engaging with other human beings and making decisions under pressure are two things that are hard.
 You must practice getting comfortable handling these problems in real time.

 An easy way to quickly improve your leadership skills is through role-playing.
 For example, if you need to have a tough conversation with an underperformer, you don’t want to go into a situation like that cold, without any preparation.
 But if you have someone role-play this—pretend to be the underperformer and react realistically as that person might react— each repetition will drastically improve your ability to have that conversation with maximum effectiveness.
-Just one or two iterations of role playing the scenario will set you up for success and enable you to better prepare for contingencies.
+Just one or two iterations of role-playing the scenario will set you up for success and enable you to better prepare for contingencies.
 It will radically increase the effectiveness of your conversation.

 Role-play preparation will ensure you don’t go too easy or too hard.
 If you go too easy, the underperformer doesn’t fully recognize the need for improvement.
-If you go too hard, the underperformer becomes defensive, refuses to accept the criticism and implement guidance to improve.
+If you go too hard, the underperformer becomes defensive, refuses to accept the criticism and implements guidance to improve.
 This is the Dichotomy of Leadership.
 Role-playing will help you identify the best approach.

 “We don’t have time to train,” the business executive told us.
 Jocko, the Echelon Front team, and several hundred leaders worldwide listened as the business executive asked a question on one of our Extreme Ownership Academy Live sessions via private Zoom meeting.